Does sunscreen prevent tanning? Our dermatologists set the record straight

+Serious question, does sunscreen prevent tanning?
 Whether you’re chasing a glow or keen to keep your skin away from the sun, you know you’re supposed to apply SPF before you head out.
-But does sunscreen prevent tanning completely?
+But is it likely to block you from a bronzed glow?
 Or will you inevitably end up with tan lines, whether you want them or not?

 To shed some light on the subject, we spoke with two skincare specialists: biochemist and This Works CEO Anna Persaud, Ph.D., and board-certified dermatologist Maryann Mikhail, M.D. of Waverly DermSpa.

 Both sun protection experts agree that if you use sunscreen correctly, it will and should limit tanning.
-But they also highlight that even when using the best sunscreen for face and body, there’s no such thing as a safe tan.
+However, they also highlight that even when using the best sunscreen for face and body (sidenote: whether you're using sunscreen vs sunblock is another thing to consider) there’s no such thing as a safe tan.

 Here’s how sunscreen actually prevents tanning